wcountiss/baseballpitch/Readme.txt

 Motus
 End of Week 1:
-Login Pages Styles
-Need to tie in app state to the active state of the side icons
+Need to tie in app state to the active state of the side icons Nodemon in gulp
+SnapShot Chart - 2

-End of Week 2: Assumption: Have snapshot images and images Basic Stat Service Setup gets current data and augment data not in Parse as random Add to Stat Service Average of dataset
+End of Week 2: Assumption: Have snapshot images
-Add to Stat Service Each Category Rating
+Add to Stat Service Filter Data by -30 days and Sessions Add to Stat Service Each Category Rating
 Add to Stat Service Player Rating
-Add to Stat Service Get LongToss, BullPen, Game tags Add to Stat Service Calculate "Awards"
-Add to Stat Service Filter Data by -30 days and Sessions
+SnapShot Charts All

 End of Week 3:
-Sync Service with Real Data
+Add to Stat Service Calculate "Awards"
 Couch View of Players in Team Overview
 Coach View of Line Chart in Team Overview
-SnapShot Charts

 End of Week 4:
 Add to Stat Service get Metric Rating